Spurs vs. Blazers odds, prediction, time: 2026 NBA playoff picks, April 21 best bets by proven model

 The 2026 NBA playoffs feature a trio of Game 2 matchups on Tuesday, including the San Antonio Spurs hosting the Portland Trail Blazers.
 The 2-seeded Spurs (62-20) rolled to a 111-98 victory in Game 1 to give them their 15th win over their last 17 games.
 No. 7 Portland (42-40) saw its three-game win streak come to an end on Sunday.
 The Spurs have now won 10 of their last 12 NBA playoff matchups with the Trail Blazers.

 Tipoff is at 8 p.m.
 ET from the Frost Bank Center in San Antonio.
-The Spurs won two of three matchups in the regular season.
-The latest Blazers vs. Spurs odds from FanDuel Sportsbook have San Antonio as the 11.5-point favorite, while the over/under is 220.5.
+The latest Blazers vs. Spurs odds from FanDuel Sportsbook have San Antonio as the 11.5-point favorite, while the over/under is 220.5, down a point from the opening line.
 Before making any Spurs vs. Blazers picks, check out the Trail Blazers vs. Spurs predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the first full week of the 2026 NBA playoffs on a sizzling 24-9 roll (73%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.